The Lurid Traversal of Route 7: Reception

-Ned Raggett of Allmusic compared the sound to the band Drive Like Jehu, stating "Hoover are out for blood and sound it: musical aggression amped up high, lyrics clipped, and vocals screamed in usually very high pitches."
+Ned Raggett of AllMusic compared the sound to the band Drive Like Jehu, stating that "Hoover are out for blood and sound it: musical aggression amped up high, lyrics clipped, and vocals screamed in usually very high pitches."
 Jason Heller of The A.V.
 Club described the album as "Fugazi possessed by demons", and called it "one of 1995’s—and the decade’s—singular, eerie post-hardcore [albums]."
 Noel Gardner of The Quietus noted the albums's "rhythmic fluidity and atmospheric anguish".
 Briony Edwards of Louder stated that the album shifts between "tight, groove-laden jams" and "furious bursts of musical chaos", which results to a "clawing sense of urgency".
 Brandon Gentry described the album as "60 minutes of blistering brilliance thriving on tension and release".

-Vulture.com listed "Electrolux" as number 86 of the 100 greatest emo songs.
+Vulture listed "Electrolux" as number 86 of the 100 greatest emo songs.